doctorray117/minecraft-ondemand/README.md

 ### Can't connect to minecraft server
 Refresh.
 Wait a minute, especially the first launch.
 Check ECS to see that the containers are in the RUNNING state.
 Open the running task, go to the logs tab, select minecraft and see if there are any errors on the logs.

+### Not getting text messages
+Are your Twilio vars valid?
+Do you have sufficient funds on your Twilio account?
+Check the logs on the watchdog container for any curl errors.

 # Other Stuff